kevinfengcs88/nvim/README.md

 ## TODO
 - Underline errors through LSP (this requires a terminal with undercurl support like Alacritty)
 - Add lolcat figlet zsh output on desktop
-- Add smoother borders to autocompletion/LSP/bufhover with a plugin
+- Figure out where "utf-8" Field autocomplete comes from, coding lines that end with '8' annoyingly autocomplete to this bogus
-- Figure out where "utf-8" Field autocomplete comes from, coding out lines that end with '8' annoyingly autocomplete to this bogus
+- Change directory structure to suggested one (include `after`) folder; this could possibly improve startup time as well